-Refurbishment design and specification, including the remediation of defective structural members, for a lattice girder passenger footbridge.
+Refurbishment design and specification, including the remediation of defective structural members, for this historic lattice girder passenger footbridge.

-Part of the client’s brief was to explore the possibility of replacing the severely corroded steel treads and deck with a GRP alternative satisfying a live load of 5kN/m². jnpgroup worked with a third party to develop a cost-effective GRP solution for the deck and treads that would also extend the service life of these elements to the minimum requirement of 25 years with minimal maintenance costs.
-This solution utilised a foam core box beam made from glass polymers surrounded in GRP/FRP (glass/fibre reinforced plastics) which would form the structural beams to the product spanning the supports.
-A prototype was manufactured with a 1.8m span and it was sent for independent load testing which showed it satisfied the loading requirements.
-Upon receipt of the testing data jnpgroup specified this new product within the refurbishment designs and submitted them together with the test data for Network Rail’s approval.
-The refurbishment designs were accepted, and the product was installed.
+Part of the client’s brief was to explore the possibility of replacing the severely corroded steel treads and deck with a GRP alternative satisfying a live load of 5kN/m².
+We worked to develop a cost-effective GRP solution for the deck and treads to extend the service life to at least 25 years with minimal maintenance costs.
+This solution utilised a foam core box beam made from glass polymers surrounded in GRP/FRP (glass/fibre reinforced plastics) forming the structural beams.
+A prototype was manufactured with a 1.8m span and it was sent for independent load testing which showed it satisfied the loading requirements and network Rail.

 The product was advertised in IStructE’s January 2017 publication of ‘The Structural Engineer’ and the August 2017 publication of ‘Rail Engineer’ magazine, alongside a case study written by Network Rail’s Route Asset Engineer.
 The case study can be found via: https://www.railengineer.uk/2017/08/18/the-worlds-longest-footbridge/.